marco89nish/mitwit/README.md

 Kotlin multiplatfom twiter-lite app (very lite, though).
 Uses MVP/Clean to share as much codebase as possible between Android, iOS and Server.
 (Need a bit of help for iOS part)

-Tech used: Ktor for networking, Coroutines for async, Anko for dialogs, Kotlin 1.3 for language goodies(inline classes).
+Tech used: Ktor for networking and server, Coroutines for async, Anko for dialogs, Kotlin 1.3 for language goodies(inline classes).

 ## How to use
 Open in Android Studio or (prefferably) InteliJ IDEA.
 Import project from gradle if IDE doesn't do it automatically.
 Check "Delegate IDE build/run action to gradle" box in Settings/Build, Execution, Deployment/Build Tools/Gradle/Runner.
 Create local.properties file with `sdk.dir` property set.
 You should be able to build app from there.
 Binaries will be available in the releases section.